-In this article we will try to introduce the concepts of Docker and where this software does fit in a Production like environment.
+In this article, we will try to introduce the concepts of Docker and where this software does fit into a Production like an environment.
 We will start with the basic aspects of Docker container service and then focus mainly on the architecture of Docker.

 Docker provides the required tooling and also a platform to manage the lifecycle of your Docker containers:

 The Docker Engine is a client-server application with the following major components running as the internals of it and they are:

 The CLI uses the Docker provided REST APIs to control or interact with the Docker daemon through scripting or even the direct Docker CLI commands.
 Many of the other applications also use the underlying APIs and also uses the CLI interface as well.
 The daemon manages the part of creating and managing the Docker objects as like the Images, Containers, Networks and also the volumes.

 Docker can be used for more than what we can actually think of, but to limit to the very useful scenarios and the most used scenarios – let us take the very important ones to take a closer look into it.

 Docker enables and also streamlines the development lifecycle into a disciplined environment where developers are allowed to work in these standardized environments with the use of local containers that provide the applications and services.
 Docker Containers form the biggest usage for the Continuous Integration and Continuous Development workflows (CI / CD).

 Docker with its container-based platform makes it very easy and also allows highly portable workloads.
 Docker containers have the flexibility running on a developer’s laptop, a physical machine, a virtual machine, a virtual machine in a data center, on cloud providers, on-premise providers, or an amalgam of all the mentioned environments until now.
 Dynamically managing the workloads is very easy with the Docker’s portability and light weighted nature.
 It also makes it every easy to scale up or to tear down applications and services, as and how the business dictates it to.